 She looked at him for an uncomfortable moment then stood up quickly.
 “The Younger will know what to do.”

 “Who is…” he started then stopped.
 He actually heard her.
 She had spoken.
 And he understood.

 She stared at him and knelt back down.
 “Talk again.”

 “Uhm…” He tried not to gape.
 She was actually quite beautiful now that he had a moment to look at her.
 “Hi?
 Hello?
-I’m James?”
+I’m James?
+And I think I’m losing my mind?”
 The actual words sounded familiar, but then, alien.

 She covered her mouth and stood back up.
 “You’re coming back.”